PM Modi avoids hotels, stays at airports in foreign transit: Amit Shah

 Amit Shah hailed PM Modi for never flouting the security blue book in the last 20 years.

 "In his personal and public life, Modi has followed a very disciplined regimen.
-For instance whenever Modi goes on state visit abroad, he takes less than 20 per cent staff with him," Shah was quoted saying by IANS.
+For instance, whenever Modi goes on state visit or abroad, he takes less than 20 per cent staff with him," Shah was quoted saying by IANS.

 Giving chief minister's post to party with 56 seats is horse-trading: Amit Shah targets Shiv Sena

 "Similarly for the official delegation, he has discouraged using a large number of cars.
-Earlier officials were using separate cars.... now they use a bus or a large vehicle," he added.
+Earlier officials were using separate cars... now they use a bus or a large vehicle," he added.

 Replying to the debate on the Special Protection Group (Amendment) Bill, 2019, Shah attacked the Gandhi family for misusing the security cover of Special Protection Group.